dms506/dms506.github.io/README.md

 ![Harvest Time](./BeachBridge.jpeg)

-It's that time of year to enjoy the warm days an cool evenings.
+It's the time of year to enjoy the warm days and cool evenings.